 Observation.
-Modeling energy consumption of TPCs is an open challenge [17, 24, 33].
+Modeling energy consumption of TPCs is an open challenge [17, 26, 35].
 Existing tools are mainly developed for battery-powered embedded devices, which typically enjoy consistent energy supplies for relatively long periods.
 In contrast, capacitors on TPCs may discharge and recharge several times during a single application run.
-A single iteration of a CRC code may require up to 17 charges and consequent discharges when harvesting energy from RF transmissions [41].
-Single executions of even straightforward algorithms thus correspond to a multitude of rapid sweeps of an MCU's operating voltage range [9, 41].
+A single iteration of a CRC code may require up to 17 charges and consequent discharges when harvesting energy from RF transmissions [43].
+Single executions of even straightforward algorithms thus correspond to a multitude of rapid sweeps of an MCU's operating voltage range [9, 43].

 We experimentally observe that such a peculiar computing pattern causes severe fluctuations in an MCU's energy consumption.
 Fig. 1 shows example fluctuations we measure on an MSP430G2553 MCU running at 1 MHz in a single power cycle, that is, as it goes from the upper to the lower extreme of the operating voltage range.
-Power consumption reduces by a factor of up to 363.36%.
-Clock speed increases by a factor of up to 3.42%.
-This means the same instruction takes different times depending on the supply voltage at the time it is executed.
-MSP430-class MCUs are arguably de-facto standard on energy harvesting batteryless platform for both academic [23, 42] and commercial ones such as [6], they represent the target platform for many existing TPC system support [16, 34, 36, 41], and currently are the only commercially-available MCUs with non-volatile main memory.
+Power consumption varies significantly; it reduces by a factor of up to 363.36%.
+Clock speed also changes; it increases by a factor of up to 3.42%.
+This means the same instruction takes different times depending on the supply voltage.